-SAHA's Housing Choice Voucher Program (HCV) offers the opportunity for low-income families to choose affordable rental housing within Bexar County.
+Opportunity Home's Housing Choice Voucher Program (HCV) offers the opportunity for low-income families to choose affordable rental housing within Bexar County.
 The program grants families the ability to obtain housing outside areas of high poverty concentrations, offering families a chance for a better quality of life.
 The HCV program is unique in that it provides tenant-based assistance rather than project-based assistance, allowing the voucher to move with the tenant.

-How the Housing Choice Voucher Program Works An applicant is placed on the Housing Choice Voucher Program Wait List after applying online at www.saha.org.
-If the applicant is determined eligible, the applicant will receive a voucher, which authorizes the applicant to search for a housing unit and specifies the bedroom size for which the applicant qualifies for.
+How the Housing Choice Voucher Program Works

+- 1. An applicant is placed on the Housing Choice Voucher program waitlist after applying online at homesa.org/apply. - 2.
+When the applicant's name reaches the top of the waitlist, the applicant is contacted to schedule an appointment with a Housing Assistance Specialist to determine eligibility for the HCV program. - 3.
+If the applicant is determined eligible, the applicant will receive a voucher, which authorizes the applicant to search for a housing unit and specifies the bedroom size for which the applicant qualifies for. - 4.
+Once the applicant finds a suitable unit, the unit must pass a Housing Quality Standards inspection, and the landlord and applicant must settle on terms of the lease.